einarwh/experiments-in-powerblog/content/blog-posts/enumerating-enumerables.md

 }
 ```

-To be sure, this is still not as clean as the Python code (for one, there’s no decomposition of tuple types).
+To be sure, this is still not as clean as the Python code (for one, there's no decomposition of tuple types).
 But personally, I like it a whole lot better than the original C# version.
-It’s prettier, cleaner, and plugs the leaky abstraction.
+It's prettier, cleaner, and plugs the leaky abstraction.

-As you can imagine, I’m using an extension method to pretend that **IEnumerable**s can be, you know, enumerated.
+As you can imagine, I'm using an extension method to pretend that **IEnumerable**s can be, you know, enumerated.
 The task of the extension method is just to turn an **IEnumerable&lt;T&gt;** into an **IEnumerable&lt;Enumerated&lt;T&gt;&gt;**, like so:

 ```csharp
 public static IEnumerable<Enumerated<T>> Enumerate<T>(this IEnumerable<T> e)